codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 <br><br>

 ### Rules for access control
 Define rules using the *who, what, where* pattern to control access to entities and resources.
-Rules can be based on OR or AND principles
+Rules can be based on OR or AND relationships.

 For each rule, select:
 1. The team the rule applies to